haikelz/asmaul-husna-api/README.md

 - First, clone this repo.
 - Install all needed depedencies with `pnpm install`.
 - Type `pnpm run dev` and see the result in `http://localhost:5000`
-- If you want to see the Swagger Documentation of this API, change the endpoint to `/swagger`.

 ## Credits